aspose-cells/Aspose.Cells-Doc-md/turkish/androidjava/release-notes/release-notes-2017/aspose-cells-for-android-via-java-17-5-release-notes/_index.tr.md

 {{% alert color="primary" %}}

-Java üzerinden Android için Aspose.Cells kod tabanı, ilgili .NET ve 07613481 sürüm (ler) koduyla eşleştiğinden, Aspose.Cells for .NET v17.1.0, 0731.0.
-3.0, Aspose.Cells for .NET v17.4.0, Aspose.Cells for .NET v17.5, Aspose.Cells for Java v17.1.0, Aspose.Cells for Java v17.2.0, Aspose.Cells for Java v17.3.0, Aspose.Cells for Java v17.4.0 and Aspose.Cells for Java v17.5 are also included in this Aspose.Cells for Java v17.5 üzerinden Android.
+Since the code base of Aspose.Cells for Android via Java matches the code of relevant .NET and Java version(s), most of the changes, enhancements and fixes included in the Aspose.Cells for .NET v17.1.0, Aspose.Cells for .NET v17.2.0, Aspose.Cells for .NET v17.3.0, Aspose.Cells for .NET v17.4.0, Aspose.Cells for .NET v17.5, Aspose.Cells for Java v17.1.0, Aspose.Cells for Java v17.2.0, Aspose.Cells for Java v17.3.0, Aspose.Cells for Java v17.4.0 and Aspose.Cells for Java v17.5 are also included in this Aspose.Cells for Android via Java v17 .5.

 {{% /alert %}}